Good Questions Deserve Good Answers

 #Christianity #College #Conversation #Culture

-Fact: At least 60% of professing Christian teens will abandon their beliefs and disengage from the church.
+Fact: At least 60% of professing Christian teenagers will abandon their beliefs in college and disengage from the church.
 When asked why, most claimed “Intellectual Skepticism” was a major deciding factor.

 Fact: 55% of professing Christian teens have not shared The Gospel in the last year and 61% of all church attending Christians have not shared The Gospel in the last 6 months.

 Fact: With a little course correction and a lot of prayer, we can change this.

 Study Findings: 70% will leave the faith in college.
 7 in 10 Protestants ages 18 to 30 – both evangelical and mainline – who went to church regularly in high school said they quit attending by age 23.

 Southern Baptist Council on Family Life report to Annual Meeting of the Southern Baptist Convention (2002)

 Study Findings: 88% of the children in evangelical homes leave church at the age of 18